 Topic 1: Global Political Economy.
 Same as Business, Government, and Society 374.
-Explore how firms can successfully integrate their traditional strategies with non-market strategy in the global arena, including how to successfully engage with international nonmarket actors, such as foreign governments, regulators, political parties, NGOs, and the media.
+Explore how firms can successfully integrate their traditional strategies with non-market strategy in the global arena, including how to successfully engage with international non-market actors, such as foreign governments, regulators, political parties, NGOs, and the media.
 Examine the necessary tools to craft successful, integrated firm strategies in diverse institutional and political environments.
 Three lecture hours a week for one semester.
 Only one of the following may be counted: Business, Government, and Society 374, International Business 372 (Topic 15), 372T (Topic 1).
 Additional prerequisite: Upper-division standing.

 Topic 2: Procurement and Supplier Management.
 Same as Operations Management 360.
 Restricted to students in a business major.
 Explore strategic issues in procurement and supplier management; a review of competitive analysis and benchmarking; the purchasing role in fulfilling a firm's operational and competitive strategies; supplier evaluation, development, and relationship management; negotiating with suppliers for results; and commodity planning.
 Three lecture hours a week for one semester.
-Only one of the following may be counted: International Business 372 (Topic: Procurement/Supplier Mgmt), 372 (Topic 13), 372T (Topic 2), Operations Management 337 (Topic 3), 360.
-Additional prerequisite: Operations Management 334M, 235 or 235H with a grade of at least C-.
+Only one of the following may be counted: International Business 372 (Topic: Procurement/Supplier Mgmt), 372 (Topic 13), 372T (Topic 2), Operations Management 334M, 235 or 235H with a grade of at least C-.

 Topic 3: Introduction to Global Finance and Business.
+Explore how international finance operates in theory, mechanics, and current events.
+Examine how firms react to risks posed by international developments.
 Only one of the following may be counted: International Business 372 (Topic: Intro To Globl Fin And Busn), 372 (Topic 14), 372T (Topic 3).

 Topic 4: Global Net Zero Strategy.
-International Business 372 (Topic: Global Net-Zero Strategy) and 372T (Topic 4) may not both be
+Discuss the actions that firms around the world are taking regarding global warming, and whether these actions and innovations will keep the growth of global greenhouse gas emissions to zero.
+International Business 372 (Topic: Global Net-Zero Strategy) and 372T (Topic 4) may not both be counted.